 Keynes, J. M. (1973).
 The General Theory of Employment Interest and Money.
 The Collected Writings of John Maynard Keynes Vol. VII.
 London, Basingstoke: Macmillan.

-For details of the bigger picture see cross-references Refutation I=S
+For details of the big picture see cross-references Refutation I=S.

 Your profit equation (6) is false and because profit is the pivotal concept in economics it holds without exception: if profit is ill-defined the whole theoretical superstructure falls apart.

-For details see the related comment on David R. Richardson’ RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.
+For details see the related comment on David R. Richardson’s RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.

 For the comprehensive critique of the ubiquitous profit blunder and its final rectification see How the intelligent non-economist can refute every economist hands down.